ocaml/RFCs/rfcs/cmt_input.md

 ## Speed up compilation when type checking is a bottle neck

-This likely doesn't occur very often, but there are cases where type checking is slow.
+There are cases where type checking is slow.
 This proposal should improve compilation speed in such projects, because type checking will be done only once per compilation unit.

 ## More flexible build rules for users